open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases v2.md

 **Preconditions**

-* Recipient is authenticated.
 * Client has a long-term access token from CDOC2 authentication server.

 **Success guarantees**

+* Recipient is authenticated.
 * Server Capsule shares from all CDOC2 Capsule Servers are forwarded to CDOC2 Client Application.

 **Main Success Scenario**

-1. Client requests a nonce from each CSS using the appropriate API service, providing the share transaction code as input.
+1. Client requests a nonce from each CSS API service, providing the share transaction code as input.
-2. Client uses the nonce to calculate an authentication hash for each CSS.
+2. Client calculates an authentication hash.
-3. Client redirects the Recipient to authenticate with the authentication method corresponding to a Recipient certificate or other Recipient information in the CDOC2 container.
-Recipient performs authentication and creates a signature on the authentication hash with authentication key pair.
+3. Client asks the Recipient to authenticate with an authentication service.
+Recipient enters their ID code, performs authentication and creates a signature on the authentication hash with authentication key pair.
 4. Client constructs server-specific authentication tickets and sends one to each CSS.
 5. Each CSS validates the received authentication ticket, which includes validating the ticket type, nonce, signature, key pair and public keys.
 6. CSS returns the server capsule share.